-YALSA's Young Adult Services Symposium takes place Nov.
-2-4, 2018, in Salt Lake City, Utah.
+YALSA's Young Adult Services Symposium will takes place Nov.
+1-3, 2019, in Memphis, TN.
 YALSA will host special events requiring additional registration on Friday, with concurrent sessions taking place all day on Saturday and for a half-day on Sunday morning.

 All attendees are eligible to receive a continuing education certificate showing the number of contact hours.
 There will be a signup sheet at registration and certificates will be e-mailed out two weeks following the Symposium.

-Author Luncheon, Saturday, 12pm- 1:30pm, $49.
-Featured authors TBD.
-Enjoy lunch, listen to authors, and receive signed copies of their books.
+Author Luncheon, Saturday, 12:00pm - 1:30pm, $49.
+Enjoy lunch with authors and receive signed copies of their books.
+Participating authors TBD.

 Immediately following the concurrent sessions on Saturday, registrants can grab a free YALSA bag and attend the Book Blitz and Galley Grab where they can score free books, advanced reading copies, and rub elbows with authors.
 Hors d'oeuvres served.
 Cash bar.

 Current sessions take place Saturday 8:00am-5:30pm and Sunday, 8:00am-12:00pm,

 There are three sessions to choose from in each of the time slots.
 Program descriptions for the concurrent sessions will be listed below.